 - the wrongdoing is attributable to the deliberate action of an officer or officers of the company, see CH98600.

 Before you can consider charging a company officer penalty both of the two conditions above and one of the two circumstances below must also apply

 - the officer gained or attempted to gain personally from the wrongdoing, see CH98660, or

 - the company is insolvent or likely to become insolvent, see CH98670.

-These officers are known as ‘liable officers’ in this guidance.
+These complany officers are known in this guidance as ‘liable officers’.

 Please note that for Landfill Tax wrongdoings, a person who is an officer of a company, may also be personally liable for a penalty where they make, knowingly causes, or knowingly permit a disposal of material at an unauthorised waste site.
 Under these circumstances any penalty is issued to them as the liable person (P) rather than to them as a liable officer.